How to connect with someone who values intelligence above all else

 5. Tell your partner the things you don’t know much about.
 Sapiosexuals usually have an awareness of the limits of knowledge.
 They know there’s always more to learn.
 It’s more exciting to talk about the things you want to learn than to pretend you know everything.

 6. Do the famous 36 questions to fall in love.
-This is the series of questions designed by psychologists which supposedly will make you fall in love.
-Read more about the questions here.
+This is the series of questions designed by psychologists which supposedly will make you fall in love with anyone.

 7. Stare into each other’s eyes for four minutes.
 This is actually the final thing to do in the 36 questions mentioned above.
 It’s best done at the end of your second or third date, after you’ve had the chance to feel a little more comfortable with each other.
 Eye gazing like this will bring you closer like nothing else will.